Debugging GTM Data Layer Issues: Expert Solutions

 Introduction:

-Implementing the Data layer in GTM
+Putting the Data layer into GTM

 <script>